shitpoet/nrts/readme.md

 `nrts` is a fast no-rotate tetris simulator using bit-packing and bit-operations.

-`nrts` can do around 20+ million drops per second.
+`nrts` can do around 20+ million drops per second (single thread).
 Where a drop is placing a piece considering all its possible places + considering all possible drops of a next piece.

 The project doesn't have any AI, it just drops pieces at random.
 But there's an extension point (callback) for an user-provided evaluation function.